gameboy9/DualSplit/README.md

 ## Setup

+For restreamers, it is strongly recommended that you set up a Chroma Key of 0,0,128 to make the program transparent.

-To set this up for your own game, you will need to edit the XML provided in the ZIPs.
+To set up DualSplit for your own game, you will need to edit the XML provided in the ZIPs.
 Here are the various elements and their attributes, in order:

 ### game Element
 - Name attribute - The game name